sushmaa13/Titanic-Survival-Prediction/README.md

 This project predicts **whether a passenger on the Titanic would survive** based on their information.

  What's Unique?
-✅ Advanced Models: Uses Random Forest & XGBoost (better than Logistic Regression)
+ Advanced Models: Uses Random Forest & XGBoost (better than Logistic Regression)
-✅ Feature Engineering: Includes family size, fare category, & title extraction**
-✅ Interactive Web App: Built using Streamlit with a clean UI & accuracy visualization
+Feature Engineering: Includes family size, fare category, & title extraction Interactive Web App: Built using Streamlit with a clean UI & accuracy visualization

 ---